anishmprasad/netslider/README.md

 # NetSlider

-An Animated Slider Component for React.
+An animated slider component for React.

 ### Installation